Building Around Doppelgang

 Doppelgang wants to clone things, but its least expensive mode is only a single permanent copied for five mana.
 While this isn't objectively terrible when compared to older cards like Clone or Clever Impersonator, it leaves something to be desired by today's standards.
 Once you can get X to equal two, however, things start to get interesting.
 For seven mana, we can create a total of four clones, two of each of two targets, and it scales from there.

-In order for this effect to be worthwhile, we need to make sure there are permanents on board to copy and we have ways to cast this outrageously expensive spell.
+In order for this effect to be worthwhile, we need to make sure there are permanents on board to copy and that we have ways to cast this outrageously expensive spell.
 Our opponents will likely help by having some permanents of their own, but let’s explore some things we can bring to the party to elevate this thing.

 How are we casting it with a high X?

 There are three methods to consider for getting Doppelgang to do the thing: ramp, cost reduction, and/or control.
-Ramp and cost reduction both work by getting you ahead of curve so you can cast large spells prior to your opponent, where control needs to be coupled with card draw and a high density of lands because it relies on playing a land each turn and simply surviving long enough to cast the huge X. Decks should incorporate a blend of these, and the nice thing about Doppelgang is that it helps fuel future casts by copying lands or permanents that help with ramp/cost reduction.
+Ramp and cost reduction both work by getting you ahead of the curve so you can cast large spells prior to your opponent, where control needs to be coupled with card draw and a high density of lands because it relies on playing a land each turn and simply surviving long enough to cast the huge X. Decks should incorporate a blend of these, and the nice thing about Doppelgang is that it helps fuel future casts by copying lands or permanents that help with ramp/cost reduction.

 Ramp